jahepi-mx/html5-wolfenstein-3d-game-demo/README.md

 ## Maps

-Maps were build in a Map Editor called Tiled for easier manipulation: https://www.mapeditor.org
+Maps were built in a Map Editor called Tiled for easier manipulation: https://www.mapeditor.org

 The map files are located in the project folder /assets/maps